Women regularly contact Guy Stuff with a message that just says -- "husband cheated on me."

 Back to Kiki's story.
 She thought Ray sounded weird when he called her at 12:30 a.m. and said he'd be home in a little while.
 He told her he was dropping off a buddy, but she didn't believe him.
 Several months later after several other strange episodes, she had him take a lie detector test and she found out the truth -- he had "strippers" in the car with him that night (Side note -- I do not support using a lie detector test to get honesty in a relationship).

 Ray also confessed that he had slept with one of them too.
 He blamed it on being drunk, and on Kiki's anger, and on being unhappy.
-It wasn't until he faced me that he fully owned his behavior and that he really had cheated.
+It wasn't until he faced me that he fully owned his behavior and that he really had been cheating and was sexting too.

 So if you're like Kiki, and many of the other women who contact Guy Stuff saying, "husband cheated on me, what should I do?"
 Here are a couple of suggestions to start: